fatihkaan22/ttytimer/README.md

 # ttytimer

+Same as mbarbar's ttytimer but tweaked (disabled) some features;

+* Blinking disabled
+* Starting time at the bottom (datewin) is disabled

+---

 ttytimer is a fork of tty-clock by xorg62 which modifies the original project to be a timer, as the name suggests.